20 Classic Breakfast Dishes We No Longer Eat

-But while some breakfast dishes have stood the test of time—like eggs and bacon—there are some breakfast classics that are as frozen in history as those berries you just pulled out of your freezer to make a smoothie.
-These bygone breakfasts had been members of The Breakfast Club, trending for a period of time through the years, but are for the most part goners.
-Reminisce about these vintage breakfast dishes here, which likely nourished you as a child but haven't been served since.
-And who knows, in fifty years this list might even evolve to include smoothies and chicken and waffles.
+But while some breakfast dishes, like eggs and bacon, have stood the test of time, there are some breakfast classics that are as frozen in history as those berries you just pulled out of your freezer to make a smoothie.
+These bygone breakfasts had been members of The Breakfast Club, trending for a period of time through the years, but are (for the most part) goners.
+Reminisce about these vintage breakfast dishes here—they likely nourished you as a child but haven't been served since.
+And who knows—in 50 years, this list might even evolve to include smoothies and chicken and waffles.

-Once-upon-a-time, this comfort food, made with toasted bread, warm milk, butter, and sugar was a breakfast favorite.
+Once upon a time, this comfort food, made with toasted bread, warm milk, butter, and sugar was a breakfast favorite.
 It was also an easy morning treat—the bread was toasted, the milk warmed in a saucepan (sometimes with raisins and spices) and then poured over the toast.
 There were many variations, including cinnamon or salt and pepper added to the milk.
-It was also thought to aid digestion, which is an interesting sell since most people have trouble digesting dairy.
+It was also thought to aid digestion, which is an interesting sell as most people have trouble digesting dairy.